jonsim/shutils/README.md

     - [Examples](#examples-4)

 # shutils
-Collection of my (mostly) sh utils.
-Where not possible to use sh, bash has been used instead, but a preference for sh has been made where possible.
-There are a few Python files to.
-All of these have been written with Python 2.7.
+Collection of my sh utils, for use in all POSIX compliant shells.
+All applications have been implemented either as a POSIX compliant sh script, or as a Python script.

 &copy; Copyright 2017 Jonathan Simmonds

+## Dependencies
+* Python 2.7+

-# Installation
+## Installation
 TODO

-# License
+## License
 All files are licensed under the MIT license.

 # Documentation